i2y/connecpy/README.md

 ## Installation

+### Requirements

+- Python 3.10 or later

+### Install the protoc plugin

-You can install the protoc plugin to generate files by running the command:
+You can install the protoc plugin using one of these methods:

+#### Option 1: Download pre-built binary (recommended)
+Download the latest release from [GitHub Releases](https://github.com/i2y/connecpy/releases/latest) page.
+Pre-built binaries are available for:
+- Linux (amd64, arm64)
+- macOS (amd64, arm64)
+- Windows (amd64, arm64)

+#### Option 2: Install with Go
+If you have Go installed, you can install using:

 ```sh
 go install github.com/i2y/connecpy/protoc-gen-connecpy@latest
 ```

+### Install the Python package

 Additionally, please add the connecpy package to your project using your preferred package manager.
 For instance, with [uv](https://docs.astral.sh/uv/), use the command: